logos-blockchain/logos-blockchain-testing/book/src/quickstart.md

 }
 ```

 Run for 60 seconds (~27 blocks with default 2s slots, 0.9 coefficient).
 Framework ensures this is at least 2× the consensus slot duration.
+Adjust consensus timing via `CONSENSUS_SLOT_TIME` and `CONSENSUS_ACTIVE_SLOT_COEFF`.

 ### 6. Deploy and Execute